-Her current book project, My Tax Dollars: The Sacred Taxpayer and the Almighty Dollar, examines how the mundane act of taxpaying can, under certain circumstances, become infused with intense moral significance -- sometimes positive, sometimes negative -- with major implications for American politics and institutions.
+Her current book project, My Tax Dollars: The Sacred Taxpayer and the Almighty Dollar (under contract with Princeton University Press), examines how the mundane act of taxpaying can, under certain circumstances, become infused with intense moral significance -- sometimes positive, sometimes negative -- with major implications for American politics and institutions.
 This project is supported by grants from the Louisville Institute, the Society for the Scientific Study of Religion (SSSR), the Swarthmore College Peace Collection, and the University of Connecticut.

 Ruth's research, writing and teaching have been recognized by numerous awards and fellowships.
 She received the inaugural Distinguished Early Career Award from the American Sociological Association's Religion Section, and her department's 2021 Faculty Mentor Award.
 She is a Faculty Fellow at the Center for Cultural Sociology at Yale University, and has previously been a Visiting Fellow at Princeton University's Center for the Study of Religion; a Public Religion Research Institute (PRRI) Public Fellow; a Public Discourse Project Faculty Fellow; and an American Fellow of AAUW.
 She was also a core faculty member of the UConn Humanities Institute’s Humility and Conviction in Public Life Project.